CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 ## 7. Demonstration of nf-core Nextflow pipeline using HyperQueue executor (optional)

-In this example, let's use [HyperQueue meta executor](../../apps/hyperqueue.md) for running Nextflow pipeline.
-This executor can be used to scale up analysis across the multiple nodes when needed.
+In this example, let's use the
+[HyperQueue meta-scheduler](../../apps/hyperqueue.md) for executing a Nextflow pipeline.
+This executor can be used to scale up analysis across multiple nodes when needed.

 Here is a batch script for running a nf-core pipeline on Puhti: